ademsa/ademsa/README.md

 and some [more](https://github.com/ademsa?tab=repositories)

-If you like any of the projects, please ⭐️ repository.
+If you like any project, please ⭐️ repository.
 Thanks 🚀